digital-asset/daml/docs/source/support/compatibility.rst

 Specifically, if a DAML Application is built against Ledger API version X.Y.Z and a Participant Node exposes Ledger API version X.Y2.Z2, the application is guaranteed to work as long as Y2.Z2 >= Y.Z.

-Currently, the Ledger API version is the same as the version of the DAML Drivers, as everything gets released together as per :doc:`releases`, and there has been no need for the versions to diverge yet.
+Currently, the latest Ledger API version is the same as the latest SDK, as everything gets released together as per :doc:`releases`, and there has been no need for the versions to diverge yet.
 This will likely change at the latest when one part of the ecosystem moves to version 2.X.
+Every DAML Driver advertises which Ledger API version it exposes.

 As a concrete example, DAML for Postgres 1.4.0 exposes Ledger API version 1.4.0 and DAML for VMware Blockchain 1.0 exposes Ledger API version 1.6.0.
 So any application that runs on DAML for Postgres 1.4.0 will also run on DAML for VMware Blockchain 1.0, thus demonstrating both portability and stability.